gofynd/fdk-client-golang/documentation/APPLICATION.md

 #### getAttributes
-Get list of attribute data
+Get a list of attribute data

 ```golang